hasura/graphql-engine/graphql/manual/getting-started/install-using-docker.rst

 Prerequisites:
 **************

-To proceed with the installation, please ensure that you have a working setup of the following
+To proceed with the installation, please ensure that you have a working setup of the following software

 - `Docker <https://docs.docker.com/install/>`_